dolidimit/LinosPizzaApp/README.md

 •	Add their own pizza recipe to the cart(only in the web version)

-•	View the details page of the item
+•	View the details page of the item(only in the web version)

 •	Visit their profile page and check their order